fmidev/aviation-message-archiver/src/doc/README.md

         - TROPICAL_CYCLONE_ADVISORY: [ ]
         - VOLCANIC_ASH_ADVISORY: [ ]
       ```
-    * `default-location-indicator-types` (optional) - Default list of location indicator types in preferred order, that
+    * `default-location-indicator-types` (optional) - Default list of location indicator types in order of preference
-      station ICAO code is read from in case message type-specific list is not configured.
+      for reading the station ICAO code.
+Only used when the message type-specific list is not configured.
       Available location indicator types are specified
       in [GenericAviationWeatherMessage.LocationIndicatorType](https://github.com/fmidev/fmi-avi-messageconverter/blob/fmi-avi-messageconverter-${fmi-avi-messageconverter.version}/src/main/java/fi/fmi/avi/model/GenericAviationWeatherMessage.java)
       enum.